deib-polimi/modaclouds-qos-models/doc/user-manual.md

 </dependencies>
 ```

-##Usage

-Have a look at test classes for more examples on the usage.
+Have a look at test classes for examples on the usage.

 ### Convert XML to Java Object